 Don’t Let Your Company’s Marketing Suck.

-It takes a lot of time and effort to set up a successful B2B marketing strategy, so once you’ve got those building blocks in place, track that success and prove that your strategy is solid.
+It takes a lot of time and effort to set up a successful B2B marketing plan, so once you’ve got those building blocks in place, track that success and prove that your strategy is solid.
 The most successful marketers are able to show what their strategy has achieved for their companies, and even more importantly, fix and improve on what could be better.
 Despite this, less than half of B2B marketers use analytics effectively.

 With the tools available today, from Google Analytics to marketing automation software to call tracking, there are countless ways to measure the effectiveness of your marketing efforts.
 It’s easy to get busy with the day-to-day implementation and planning, but tracking is important.
 Make sure that your team formalizes what it measures, and set up metrics for both overall performance, such as YTD numbers, as well as metrics for individual program or specific campaign performance.